skrodahl/NewTon/Docs/ANALYTICS.md

 Indexed by player ID.
 Requires scanning all matches for a player — existing `player1Id`/`player2Id` indices support this.

-### Phase 3 — Cross-Tournament Leaderboard
+### Phase 3 — Cross-Tournament Leaderboard (partially done, v5.0.9)

-Rankings across the full register.

-- Season leaderboard (configurable date range — first scope control)
-- All-time records
+Core leaderboard implemented.
+Aggregates per player across scoped tournaments: placement counts (1st–7-8th), 180s, high outs, short legs, best checkout, best leg, three-dart average (Chalker only), matches won/lost, legs won/lost, total points.
+All sortable.
+Respects point mode and layers.

+**Still planned:**
 - Head-to-head records between players
-- Achievement leaderboards (most 180s, highest single-match average, most high outs)
+- Achievement leaderboards (most 180s, highest single-match average, most high outs) as alternative sort/filter views

-May benefit from a computed cache/summary to avoid scanning all matches on every render.
+- Computed cache/summary if performance becomes an issue at scale

-**Export:** Season leaderboard exportable as JSON and CSV — same format as single-tournament results export.
-The data shape is identical (players, points, placements, achievements), just aggregated across the selected scope.
+**Export:** Leaderboard exportable as JSON and CSV.
+The data is already computed as an array of player objects — serialisation is straightforward.
 Any filtered/configured leaderboard view should be exportable, not just the default.
+Export respects the active scope, point mode, and layers — what you see is what you export.
+Prime candidate for next implementation.

 ### Phase 4 — Graphs